 The Regional Transit Plan (RTP) identifies 30 transit corridors that together would create a strong transit network in Central Maryland.
 The transit corridors are places that show a strong demand for transit and connect people across the region.
 Transit corridors are not just lines on a map showing where current service goes—they are opportunities to explore new ways to make it easier to travel without a car, including new transportation modes, schedules, routes, and infrastructure.

 In 2019-2020, MDOT MTA worked with the Regional Transit Plan Commission, local jurisdictions, and members of the public to prioritize transit corridors based on data showing transit readiness and potential to contribute to equitable transportation outcomes, including access to jobs and other essential trips.
-Starting in 2021, MDOT MTA, Baltimore City, Baltimore County, and Howard County will be studying two transit corridors:
+In 2021, MDOT MTA, Baltimore City, Baltimore County, and Howard County started to study two transit corridors:

 Corridor Studies identify the range of options (also known as alternatives) that best serve existing and future transit demand for a specific study area.
 In each case, MDOT MTA and its partners will work with jurisdictional partners and the public to set corridor-specific goals and objectives to evaluate potential routes, modes, and service characteristics (stop/station locations and frequency).